jajja/jorm/README.md

     Query query = new Query(dialect, "SELECT * FROM foo WHERE bar_id IN (#1#)", subQuery);

+## Transaction lifecycle

+Transactions opened to a database are thread local and there is atmost one transaction for each named database (which may be exploited by providing more than one name for a single logical database).
+These transactions need to be closed at the logical end of execution.
+A web server may typically reuse threads for subsequent request, making the end of a request the logical end of execution.
+Any other application  reusing threads need the corresponding adaptions described throughout this section.

+### Transaction access

+The safest way of ensuring transaction lifecycle through an application reusing threads is to manually close the connection within the scope of the change to the database.

+    Transaction transaction = Database.open("moria");
+    try {
+        // do stuff
+        transaction.commit();
+    } catch (SQLException e) {
+        // handle exception
+    } finally {
+        transaction.close();
+    }

+However, code is modularization can make passing of references to transactions cumbersome.
+For this reason transactions can be uniquely accessed through the named database, in the context of the current thread.

+    Database.open("moria");
+    try {
+        // do stuff
+        Database.commit("moria");
+    } catch (SQLException e) {
+        // handle exception
+    } finally {
+        Database.close("moria");
+    }

+There is conveniently wrapped by static methods of the record, using @Jorm annotations to define named datbases.

+    Record.open(Goblin.class);
+    try {
+        // do stuff
+        Record.commit(Goblin.class);
+    } catch (SQLException e) {
+        // handle exception
+    } finally {
+        Record.close(Goblin.class);
+    }

+Transactions are even available through record instances, which cane sometimes be convenient.
+Note that any record may act as reference to the thread local transaction possibly shared by multiple records.

+    Record context = null
+    try {
+        // do stuff
+        if (context != null) context.commit();
+    } catch (SQLException e) {
+        // handle exception
+    } finally {
+        if (context != null) context.close();
+        // else what?
+    }

+This last example points to the fact that execution is not always predictable.
+In most applications a runtime exception may occurr depending on user input or other uncontrolled circumstances.

+    try {
+        // do unpredictable stuff
+    } finally {
+        Database.close();
+        // release thread
+    }

+The above example closes all thread local transactions are releasing the current thread to its imagined thread pool.
+It may be considered good practice to build this into your applications execution lifecycle.

+### Transaction savepoints

+For some types of problems it may be beneficiary to make use of savepoints.
+For this reason the savepoints of JDBC are wrapped by transactions.

+    Transation transaction = Database.open("moria");
+    try {
+        Goblin azog = new Goblin("Azog");
+        Tribe tribe = Record.findById(Tribe.class, 1);
+        azog.setTribe(tribe);
+        Savepoint savepoint = transaction.save();
+        try {
+            azog.save();
+            transaction.release(savepoint);
+        } catch (UniqueViolationException) {
+            transaction.rollback(savepoint);
+            azog = findByTribeAndName(tribe, "Azog");
+        }
+        // do more stuff
+        transaction.commit();
+    } catch (SQLException e) {
+        // handle exception
+    } finally {
+        transaction.close();
+    }

+Note that not every database engine supports release of savepoints.
+MSSQL only supports rollback, and there is more to read about engine/driver specific behaviour in the next section!

 ## Database engines

 jORM has been tested on Postgres, MySQL and MSSQL.
 If you have a license to a dababase engine and would like to contribute, please feel free to contact the authors.